jonasbn/til/rm/delete_files_with_names_resembling_cli_options.md

 I have been accomplishing this by using **Perl's** `unlink`, but there is a much simpler solution as pointed out to me by @larsbalker via Twitter.

-Use: `--`, which terminates the interpretation of commandline flags/options
+Use: `--`, which terminates the interpretation of command line flags/options

 `$ rm -- -v`